ConnorAnderson29/pitch_prediction_model/README.md

 # Next Pitch Prediction Model
 ## Goal
-#### A web application that utlizies machine learning to make 'pitch-type' predictions based on current MLB game situations
+#### A web application that utilizes machine learning to make 'pitch-type' predictions based on current MLB game situations

 ## Business Understanding
 As a former collegiate baseball players, I understand that mastering your mental approach is the hardest part about being an elite hitter.
 Major League Baseball organizations pay pitchers millions of dollars to confuse opposing hitters and as a player, I always struggled with understanding how pitchers would attack my weaknesses at the plate.
 NextPitch will help hitters train for in-game scenarios with a data driven advantage, giving them more confidence in their approach at the plate.